 A more typically Roman subject.
-The side of the sarcophagus, now in the Palazzo Massimo, shows the Romans as invincible and the barbarians as dying like flies.
+The is the side of a sarcophagus now in the Palazzo Massimo and showing the Romans as invincible.
+The barbarians die like flies.

 From the arch of Septimius Severus, Persian captives.

-A Dacian prisoner, 2nd century AD (Vatican museum).
+A Dacian (more or less, Romanian) prisoner, 2nd century AD (Vatican museum).

 The dying Gaul was a popular subject, both because it celebrated martial virtue and because it made Roman power seem all the more irresistable.
-In this case, the dead or dying wife hangs from one savage arm, while the other stabs.
+In this case, the dead or dying wife hangs from one savage arm, while the other stabs the savage heart.
 From the Altemps museum, this statue is a Roman copy of a Greek bronze from the time of Julius Caesar.

 Augustus Caesar as Pontifex Maximus, in the Palazzo Massimo.
-The statue has a benign quality but also indicates a totalitarian consolidation of political power: Augustus controlled all the levers, spiritual as well as martial.
+The statue seems benign but indicates a totalitarian consolidation of political power: Augustus controlled all the levers, spiritual as well as martial.